Engineering

 ENGR-100: Engineering Portal

-Introduction to the field of engineering and its contributions to society.
-Emphasis on fundamental engineering concepts, engineering design, interdisciplinary teamwork, ethics, and problem solving.
-Additional topics of discussion include interpersonal skills and responsibilities, engaging and contributing to campus life, and the importance of student and professional organizations.
+This course provides an introduction to the field of engineering and its impact on society.
+Emphasis is placed on fundamental engineering concepts, the engineering design process, interdisciplinary teamwork, ethics, and problem-solving.
+Additional topics include developing interpersonal skills, understanding professional responsibilities, engaging in campus life, and the significance of student and professional organizations.

 ENGR-105: Engineering Graphics

-This course will include drafting, technical sketching, projective geometry, multi-view drawings, reading and interpreting drawings, sectioning, dimensioning, and computer aided design (CAD) including 3D to produce basic civil engineering drawings.
+This course covers the fundamentals of drafting and technical sketching, including projective geometry, multi-view drawings, reading and interpreting technical drawings, sectioning, and dimensioning.
+Students will also learn to use computer-aided design (CAD) tools to produce basic civil engineering drawings.

 ENGR-106: Engineering Computer Skills

-The use of computers to solve engineering and mathematical problems.
-Topics include general problem solving, algorithm development, programming, and computational analysis.
+This course focuses on the use of computers to solve engineering and mathematical problems.
+Topics include general problem-solving techniques, algorithm development, data analysis, and computational analysis.
+Students will gain proficiency in using software tools to tackle engineering challenges and enhance computational skills for real-world applications in engineering.

 ENGR-200: Engineering Profession I